rosejn/msgpack-cljc/README.md

 ```

 ## License
-clojure-msgpack is MIT licensed.
+msgpack-cljc is MIT licensed.
 See the included LICENSE file for more details.